-BigMLer requires bigml 4.13.4 or higher.
+BigMLer requires bigml 4.15.1 or higher.
 Using proportional missing strategy will additionally request the use of the numpy and scipy libraries.
 They are not automatically installed as a dependency, as they are quite heavy and exclusively required in this case.
 Therefore, they have been left for the user to install them if required.
+The same happens with the pystemmer library, used only for topic modeling.
+Check the bindings documentation for more info.